-- 5.35 The LD regulates employment agencies in Hong Kong through licensing, inspection, complaint investigation and prosecution.
-In 2019, we issued 3 266 employment agency licences and revoked or refused to issue/renew 13 licences.
-As at the end of 2019, there were 3 240 licensed employment agencies in Hong Kong.
-A total of 2 043 inspections were made to employment agencies in the year. - 5.36 We have promulgated the Code of Practice for Employment Agencies (the Code) for compliance by the industry with a view to promoting professionalism and service quality in the industry.
+- 5.40 The LD regulates employment agencies in Hong Kong through licensing, inspection, complaint investigation and prosecution.
+In 2020, we issued 3 239 employment agency licences and revoked or refused to issue seven licences.
+As at the end of 2020, there were 3 331 licensed employment agencies in Hong Kong.
+A total of 1 405 inspections were made by the LD officers to employment agencies in the year. - 5.41 We promulgate the Code of Practice for Employment Agencies (the Code) for compliance by the industry with a view to promoting professionalism and service quality in the industry.
 At the same time, the dedicated Employment Agencies Portal (www.eaa.labour.gov.hk) provides employment agency operators and staff, job seekers, employers and other members of the public with updated information related to the regulation of employment agencies.
-The portal also publishes the records of conviction of the offences of overcharging and unlicensed operation, revocation or refusal of renewal of licence and written warnings issued for non-compliance with the Code, so as to assist members of the public in making informed decisions when engaging employment agencies.
-The enhanced transparency would also help foster the adoption of good practices by the industry. - 5.37 The LD also safeguards the interests of local employees engaged by employers outside Hong Kong to work in other territories by attesting all employment contracts entered into in Hong Kong involving manual employees and non-manual employees with monthly wages not exceeding \$20,000.
+The portal also publishes the records of conviction of the offences of overcharging and unlicensed operation, revocation or refusal of renewal of licence and written warnings issued for non-compliance with the Code, so as to assist members of the public in making informed decisions when engaging the services of employment agencies.
+The enhanced transparency also helps foster the adoption of good practices by the industry. - 5.42 The LD also safeguards the interests of local employees engaged by employers outside Hong Kong to work in other territories by attesting all employment contracts entered into in Hong Kong involving manual employees and non-manual employees with monthly wages not exceeding \$20,000.